Baredal/internship_test/task_1/README.md

 | eval_steps_per_second      | 7.165                     |
 | epoch                      | 5.0                       |

+Overall, model is able to distinguish well between known mountains in sentences, whether it is one mountain or several mountains in a sentence.
+Also, compound mountain names (more than one word) she can distinguish well.
+Difficulties arise with local or specific mountain names, the model simply does not understand and sometimes misses such mountains

 ## Report
 A report containing potential improvements and further optimizations for this task is provided in a PDF file in the root directory.